Sony Ericsson loss heralds tough start for sole owner

 "The company was never able to differentiate with a strong set of devices at competitive price points and was always seen as a tier 2 supplier to most operators.
 The handset business was the missing part and will drive this integration."

-World number one handset maker Nokia, also struggling in the smartphone market, was set to report results on January 26.
+World number one handset maker Nokia NOK1V.HE, also struggling in the smartphone market, was set to report results on January 26.

 (Additional reporting by Olof Swahnberg; Editing by David Cowell)